We live in the digital age now, where Google and Siri have become our go-to solutions for everything.

 Some might argue saying that doctors charge high rates and they are expensive.
 Well, quality and expertise are worth it.
 You might have to spend a few extra hundreds for a doctor’s visit today, but this might help save thousands of bucks in the future.

 Most of the time, it may not be the doctor receiving the fee.

 - Do you think twice about the cost when you have a drink or go out to a multiplexor order pizza?

 - Do you raise questions when engineering institutes proudly announce the starting pay packages of their graduates in multinational companies?

-- Don’t you think that minimum 10 years of rigorous training, night duties, no vacations, low stipends, hectic schedules and many more non-glorious stuff sand personal sacrifices should be valued?
+- Don’t you think that a minimum of 10 years of rigorous training, night duties, no vacations, low stipends, hectic schedules, and much more non-glorious stuff and personal sacrifices should be valued?

 Trust the people with knowledge and talk to your doctor the next time you feel unwell instead of turning to Dr. Google or the neighbor.
 It will save you a lot of trips to the hospital in the future.